This problem explores doubling and halving.

 Doubling is the first step towards finding any multiple of a number and halving is the beginning of work with fractions.

-Our local Pizza Place has only two tables but they are quite big.
-If each table holds 7 people, how many people can be seated altogether?
+Pizza Place has just two big tables.
+If 7 people can sit around each table, how many people can be seated altogether?

-The Chicken N Chips next door to the Pizza Place also has two identical tables.
-The Chicken N Chips can seat 16 people.
-How many people can sit at each table?
+Chicken N Chips also has two big tables.
+If 16 people altogether are seated, how many people are at each table?

 - Introduce the lesson with some guessing games, for example,